 NYCHA'S Section 8 Program is an affordable housing option for many families because it enables voucher-holders to rent housing of their own choice.
 Rental payments are not to exceed more than 40 percent of the household income during the initial lease-up and during transfers.

-Section 8 participants are required to complete an Annual Recertification, allow access to their unit for an Annual Inspection, and comply with their lease agreement.
+Section 8 participants are required to comply with program rules, which includes: completing the Annual Recertification, allowing access to their unit for HQS inspections; and complying with their lease agreement.

 On an annual basis, participants are required to submit family composition, income, asset, and expense information to NYCHA to determine eligibility.